Served: 6¼ Years

 July 16, 1952 to October 16, 1958

-Tex Pitakos was a veteran of 30 air combat missions during World War II, earning a Distinguished
+Patrolman Pitakos was a veteran of thirty air combat missions during World War II, earning a Distinguished

-On the next day, October 16, shortly before noon, he tried to return the revolver for the $23 he paid for it.
+On the next day, October 16, 1958, shortly before Noon, he went to return the revolver for the $23 he paid for it.
 The storeowner, Nathan Shostack, refused.
 Dawson left, but came back and held up Shostack for $114.
 A store employee, Norbert Ridiman, walked in on the robbery and Dawson took a shot at him.
 Ridiman ran to Gatiff Motors and summoned police.
 Shostack retrieved his own revolver and chased Dawson out of store, firing several shots into the air to attract attention.

 Patrolman Pitakos was transported by life squad to Booth Hospital, but he was pronounced dead upon arrival.
-The bullet had severed an artery and he died within fifteen minutes.
+The bullet severed an artery and he died within fifteen minutes.

-If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Musuem.org.
+If you know of any information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Musuem.org.

 © This narrative was created on December 1, 2011 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Executive Director, almost exclusively with information provided by Pamela Casebolt, Detective Ciafardini’s daughter.
 All rights are reserved to them and the Greater Cincinnati Police Museum.